Can I Eat Expired Pasta Cooked Leftovers?

 What are the food safety risks?

 Pasta Cooked Leftovers can pose foodborne illness risks if not stored and reheated properly.
 Common pathogens to watch out for include Salmonella, E. coli, and Listeria.
-To prevent illness, always refrigerate leftovers within 2 hours of cooking, ensure they are reheated to an internal temperature of 165°F (74°C), and consume within 3-4 days.
+To reduce the risk of foodborne illness, always refrigerate leftovers within 2 hours of cooking, ensure they are reheated to an internal temperature of 165°F (74°C), and consume within 3-4 days.
 High-risk scenarios include leaving leftovers at room temperature for an extended period or improper reheating.

 What are some pro storage tips?